plone/documentation/develop/plone/serving/traversing.rst

 Each content object has an id string which identifies the object in the parent container.
 The id string is visible in the browser address bar when you view the object.
-Ids are also visible in the Zope Management interface.
+Ids are also visible in the Management Interface.

 Besides id strings, the content objects have Unique Identifiers, or UID_, which do not change even if the object is moved or renamed.